pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Camera Intrinsics Estimation

 This plugin is used to calculate camera intrinsics, which will enable one to correct camera distortion.
 Pupil Capture has built in, default camera intrinsics models for the high speed world camera and the high resolution world camera.
 You can re-calibrate your camera and/or calibrate a camera that is not supplied by Pupil Labs by running this calibration routine.
 We support two different distortion models, radial distortion and fisheye distortion.
-For cameras with a FOV of 100 degrees or greater (like e.g. the high speed world camera) the fisheye distotion model usually performs better, for cameras with a smaller FOV (e.g. the high resolution world camera) we recommend the radial distortion model.
+For cameras with a FOV of 100 degrees or greater (like e.g. the high speed world camera) the fisheye distortion model usually performs better, for cameras with a smaller FOV (e.g. the high resolution world camera) we recommend the radial distortion model.

 1. Select `Camera Intrinsics Estimation`
 1. Select the correct 'Distortion Model'